-Mandi on the banks of river Beas is studded with temples, hydro-electric power projects, and fascinating valleys.
-There are many treks in Mandi and the highest peak is Nagru.
+Mandi, situated on the banks of River Beas, is studded with temples, hydro-electric power projects, and fascinating valleys.
+There are many treks in Mandi and the highest peak in the distrcit is Nagru.
 Mandi town is a major town and a municipal council in the Indian state of Himachal Pradesh.
 It is situated 153 kilometres north of state capital, Shimla in the north-west Himalayas at an average altitude of 850 metres (2,790 ft) and experiences pleasant summers and cold winters.
 The picturesque hill station of Mandi is shrouded in history and owes its name to the sage Mandava.
-Popularly known as the "Varanasi of the Hills" this colonial town is located on the banks of the rippling Beas River.
-People here follow an agrarian economy and cultivate rice, pulses, millets, tea, sesame seed, groundnut, sunflower oil and herbal products.
+Popularly known as the "Varanasi of the Hills", people here follow an agrarian economy and cultivate rice, pulses, millets, tea, sesame seed, groundnut, sunflower oil and herbal products.
 This quintessential hill station with its quaint culture attracting tourists from all over the world.
 The notable tourist spots include the stunning Rewalsar Lake, the Prashar lake with its exotic pagodas and the hydroelectric plant at Jogindernagar.
 Twenty kilometers from here is Barot which has picturesque lake and hydel works and provides trout fishing nearby.

 - 31.653381- Latitude; 76.924667- Longitude